sobri909/LocoKit/README.md

-# ArcKit
+# LocoKit

-A machine learning based location and activity recording and detection framework for iOS.
+A Machine Learning based location recording and activity detection framework for iOS.

 ## Location and Motion Recording

 - Combined, simplified Core Location and Core Motion recording
 - Filtered, smoothed, and simplified location and motion data
 - Near real time stationary / moving state detection
 - Automatic energy use management, enabling all day recording
+- Automatic stopping and restarting of recording, to avoid wasteful battery use

 ## Activity Type Detection